08Aristodemus24/auto-job-app-sender/readme.md

 g. solution combination was to use chrome, using chrome with my google account profile signed in, and killing all task processes

 h. get number of last number of paginator to determine how many times you loop and use the driver to request these pages and then get the links then move on

+i. so each page in paginator will eventually give out an error because an element that you select does not exist.
+Which basically kills all the chances that other profiles could even exist and yet is skipped unfortunately.
+Potential solution is to implement a fallback not to skip the current page in the paginator but to find the next element that could exist